Supernova: Non-standard Type Ia

 Abnormally bright Type Ia supernovae occur when the white dwarf already has a mass higher than the Chandrasekhar limit, possibly enhanced further by asymmetry, but the ejected material will have less than normal kinetic energy.
 This super-Chandrasekhar-mass scenario can occur, for example, when the extra mass is supported by differential rotation.

 There is no formal sub-classification for non-standard Type Ia supernovae.
 It has been proposed that a group of sub-luminous supernovae that occur when helium accretes onto a white dwarf should be classified as Type Iax.
 This type of supernova may not always completely destroy the white dwarf progenitor and could leave behind a zombie star.

 One specific type of supernova originates from exploding white dwarfs, like Type Ia, but contains hydrogen lines in their spectra, possibly because the white dwarf is surrounded by an envelope of hydrogen-rich circumstellar material.
-These supernovae have been dubbed Type Ia/IIn, Type Ian, Type IIa and Type IIan.
+These supernovae have been dubbed Type Ia/IIn, Type Ian, Type IIa and Type IIan, with the type Ia-CSM label being more widely used for these objects in the modern literature.

 The quadruple star HD 74438, belonging to the open cluster IC 2391 the Vela constellation, has been predicted to become a non-standard Type Ia supernova.